paulruesing/lrp-xai-pytorch/README.md

 # MedIT - Explainable AI - Fge + Pru

-This repository demonstrates a flexible framework for **layer-wise relevance propagation** (LRP) suitable for VGG- and ResNet-based (as well as any similar) image classification models.
+This repository demonstrates a flexible framework for **layer-wise relevance propagation** (LRP) suitable for VGG- and ResNet-based (as well as all similar) image classification models.
 LRP is a method within the field of **explainable artificial intelligence** (XAI), that yields saliency maps highlighting important features in the input image to indicate the underlying decision criteria.